25hp/MS-Apriori-Algorithm/README.md

 MS-Apriori is a modified version of Apriori, but instead it uses multiple supports to satisfy the conditions extending them to larger item sets.

 Is MS Apriori better?
 Yes!
 It accounts for the "rare item support."
 Apriori only holds 1 minimum support for the entire transaction database.
-In MS Apriori, we have multiple supports, every item has a min-support.
+In MS Apriori, we have multiple supports; every item has a min-support.
 This will improve the effectiveness of the association rules and account for the rare items.

 Algorithm is complete, just not uploaded via Github.
 I wanted to optimize it and clean it up before posting it. =)